dekuNukem/duckyPad/README.md

 ### Security Research

-With the ability to automate keyboard inputs, it is possible to take over an entire computer with the push of a button.
+By automating *1337 scriptz*, you can take over an entire computer with the push of a button.

-This is known as [BadUSB attack](https://arstechnica.com/information-technology/2014/07/this-thumbdrive-hacks-computers-badusb-exploit-makes-devices-turn-evil/), and it was the original purpose of [USB Rubber Ducky](https://shop.hak5.org/products/usb-rubber-ducky-deluxe).
+This is known as [BadUSB attack](https://arstechnica.com/information-technology/2014/07/this-thumbdrive-hacks-computers-badusb-exploit-makes-devices-turn-evil/), and was the original purpose of [USB Rubber Ducky](https://shop.hak5.org/products/usb-rubber-ducky-deluxe).

 But of course, it's up to you to decide what to do!